 The Kernodle Center for Service Learning and Community Engagement and Elon Volunteers! offer students the chance to take their love of service on the road!
-Planned and led by student volunteers, these trips allow students to face pressing social issues in the national and international community.
+Planned and led by student coordinators, these experiences allow students to face pressing social issues in communities locally and globally.

 Want to learn more?
-Contact individual Trip Coordinators below to get more information about each trip.
+Click on each program name below to learn more.
 Applications are available during the fall semester of each school year.

 Scholarships are available on a limited basis through the Kernodle Center for Service Learning and Community Engagement.
 Contact us for more information.